fullstorydev/fullstory-babel-plugin-annotate-react/README.md

       <h1>Hello world</h1>
     </div>

+## React Native

 To activate React Native support you must pass in a `native` plugin option like so:

     plugins: [
       ["@fullstory/babel-plugin-annotate-react", { native: true }]
     ]

+### React Native with FullStory

-When using this library with [FullStory for Mobile Apps](https://www.fullstory.com/platform/mobile-apps/), we recommend setting `componentAttribute: 'fsTagName'` to generate better privacy selectors.
+When using this library with [FullStory for Mobile Apps](https://www.fullstory.com/platform/mobile-apps/), we recommend setting the `componentAttribute` option to `'fsTagName'` to generate better privacy selectors.

-(Important note: you may need to update or add to pre-existing privacy selectors and defined elements after making this change.)
+⚠️ Important: Existing FullStory privacy selectors and defined elements may need to be updated if the app was previously published without `componentAttribute: 'fsTagName'`.
 <!-- todo: write up a KB article to walk customers through transitioning from `dataComponent` to `fsTagName` if they have pre-existing privacy selectors or defined elements and link to it here -->

     plugins: [
+      '@fullstory/react-native',
       ["@fullstory/babel-plugin-annotate-react", { native: true, componentAttribute: 'fsTagName' }]
     ]

+See [Getting Started with FullStory React Native Capture](https://help.fullstory.com/hc/en-us/articles/360052419133-Getting-Started-with-FullStory-React-Native-Capture) for more info.

+## Fragments

 By default, the plugin does not annotate `React.Fragment`s because they may or may not contain a child that ends up being an HTML element.